Macedonians in Albania

 The Macedonians in Albania (Maqedonasit në Shqipëri; Македонци во Албанија) are an officially recognized ethnic minority.
 According to the data from the census held in 2023, there are 2,281 ethnic Macedonians in Albania.
 According to the 2011 census, 5,512 ethnic Macedonians lived in Albania.
 In the 1989 census, 4,697 people had declared themselves Macedonian.

 The condition of the Macedonian population living in the Prespa area is described in positive terms, and particular praise is given since all the villages of the area are allowed schooling in their mother tongue.
 Macedonian organizations allege that the government undercounts their number and that they are politically under-represented, arguing there are no Macedonians in the Albanian parliament, until Vasil Sterjovski was elected in 2019 representing the Macedonian Party.
 Past Helsinki reports stated, "Albania recognizes [...] a Macedonian minority, but only in the Southern regions.
 Those who identify as Macedonians [...] outside these minority regions are denied the minority rights granted in the south, including minority classes at state schools."

 In some circumstances, ethnic identity can be fluid among Albania's Slavophonic population, who may identify as Macedonian or Bulgarian, depending on the circumstances.
-Albanian Slavs are targeted by "Bulgarian cross-border nationalism" and, as an EU member, Bulgaria offers more benefits to this minority than Macedonia does.
+Albanian Slavs are targeted by "Bulgarian cross-border nationalism" and, as an EU member, Bulgaria offers more benefits to this minority than North Macedonia does.